Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Dark Matter-Induced Acceleration

 Assuming DM interacts with nucleons ($N = n, p$) via a scattering cross-section $\sigma_{\chi N}$, it transfers momentum $q$ during scattering.
 For very light DM ($m_\chi \lesssim 1\,\mathrm{eV}$), the scattering is elastic, with $q \simeq m_\chi v_\chi$, comparable to the incident DM momentum.
 These interactions lead to DM scattering off macroscopic objects, characterized by a total cross-section $\sigma_{\mathrm{tot}}$.
 The resulting force from the DM wind, whose flux is $\rho_\chi v_\chi / m_\chi$, with $\rho_\chi \simeq 0.4\,\mathrm{GeV}/\mathrm{cm}^3$ the local DM density, is estimated as $F \sim \rho_\chi v_\chi \sigma_{\mathrm{tot}} q / m_\chi$.
 With $m_{\mathrm{tot}}$ being the total mass of a target, this force induces an acceleration on the target object as

 According to the uncertainty principle, the coherent scattering length is defined as $\lambda \equiv 1/q$, where $q \equiv |\mathbf{q}| \sim m_\chi v_\chi \simeq 10^{-3} m_\chi$.
 Within this coherent length, individual scattering events between the incident particle and constituents of the target become indistinguishable, requiring coherent summation of probability amplitudes.
-For instance, when $\lambda$ exceeds the nuclear radius, the DM–nucleus scattering cross-section is enhanced to $\sigma_{\chi A} = A^2 \sigma_{\chi N}$, where $A$ is the atomic mass number.
-This $A^2$ enhancement has already been experimentally confirmed in coherent neutrino–nucleus scattering\,\cite{COHERENT:2017ipa}.
+For instance, when $\lambda$ exceeds the nuclear radius, the DM-nucleus scattering cross-section is enhanced to $\sigma_{\chi A} = A^2 \sigma_{\chi N}$, where $A$ is the atomic mass number.
+This $A^2$ enhancement has already been experimentally confirmed in coherent neutrino-nucleus scattering\,\cite{COHERENT:2017ipa}.

 When $m_\chi \lesssim 1\,\mathrm{eV}$, the coherent scattering length satisfies $\lambda \gtrsim 1\,\mu\mathrm{m}$, far exceeding typical interatomic distances.
 As a result, DM scattering off a macroscopic object must account for interference between different atomic sites, and the total cross-section becomes $\sigma_{\mathrm{tot}} = \sum_{i,j}^{N_A} e^{i \mathbf{q} \cdot \Delta \mathbf{r}_{ij}}\, \sigma_{\chi A}$\,\cite{Luo:2024ocg}.
 Here, the displacement between two nuclei is $\Delta \mathbf{r}_{ij} \equiv \mathbf{r}_i - \mathbf{r}_j$, typically of the order of the target size.
 When the coherence length exceeds the target size, i.e., $1/q \gg |\Delta \mathbf{r}_{ij}|$, the phase factor approaches unity: $e^{i \mathbf{q} \cdot \Delta \mathbf{r}_{ij}} \simeq 1$.
 In this regime, the total cross-section is enhanced by a factor of $N_A^2$, where $N_A$ denotes the number of atoms in the target.
 For instance, with $m_\chi = 10^{-2}\,\mathrm{eV}$ and $\sigma_{\chi A} = 10^{-50}\,\mathrm{cm}^2$, the total scattering rate for a macroscopic target with $N_A \sim 10^{24}$ reaches $\sim 10^{16}\,\mathrm{s}^{-1}$, resulting in a measurable acceleration,